Start Kestra using a single Docker container.

 Add custom binaries

-The following Dockerfile creates an image from the Kestra base image and adds the golang binary and Python packages:
+The following Dockerfile creates a new image from the Kestra base image and adds the golang binary along with Python packages:

 dockerfile